yohannabittan/iterative_hasher/README.md

 # iterative_hasher
-Quick hashing tool for iterative hashing
+Quick hashing tool for iterative hashing using hashlib

 Mode 1 : Hash an input a given number of times